top of page

 Each school is unique, with unique goals and resources.
 Consider including people from all levels and from many different sectors of your school community on your Green Team.
 Think about who your “champions” are and maintain an open invitation to your entire school community to recruit and sustain Green Team members.

-Facility Staff: Engage your facility manager, and maintenance and food services staff.
-Depending on the projects you choose, you will need to tap knowledge from these folks to succeed in your greening efforts.
-They have a wealth of knowledge about how the school works.
-Also consider reaching out to your municipal agencies like the Department of Public Works and Conservation and Energy Commissions.
+Engage your facility manager (custodian), maintenance, and food services staff.
+Depending on your projects, you may need their expertise to succeed in your greening efforts.
+They have a wealth of knowledge about the inner workings of your school!

-Community: Your neighborhood or local community can be valuable assets as members of your Green Team or as consultants or activity partners.
-Your team may focus on projects that benefit from community support.
-For example, your school garden project may benefit from the local Garden Club, master gardeners, Extension Center, or landscaper.
+Members of your community can be valuable assets to your Green Team or as consultants or activity partners.
+Your team may focus on projects that benefit from community support, for example, from a local Garden Club, landscaper, or Department of Public Works.

 self-assessment screenshot.jpg